varex83/opencv-math/README.md

 - Implements ReactCrop for image cropping functionality
 - Styled with Tailwind CSS
 - Responsive design for all screen sizes
+- Uses Bun as the JavaScript runtime and package manager

 ## Dependencies